 The ultimate way to explore California is surely by car.
 Preferably a big, outlandishly pink 1950’s Chevrolet, or an adventurous 4WD.
 There are dozens of routes to choose from, but this California Road Trip from Pismo Beach to Big Bear Lake looks like a winner.
 This route follows the central coast of California, a slightly overlooked stretch of coast boasting some great hidden gems.
 Between Santa Maria and Santa Barbara, I’d probably throw in a detour to Jalama State Beach.
 According to Ordinary Traveler, this beach is “a little gem of a place” that’s very much off the beaten path.
 My favourite kind!

 Channel Islands National Park

 Another detour en route to LA would be to the Channel Islands National Park just off the coast from Ventura.
 With around 30,000 visitors a year, this is one of California’s least visited national parks.
-Compared to the four million or so a year that hit Yosemite, these five islands seem almost deserted.
+Compared to the four million or so a year that hit Yosemite, these five islands seem almost deserted – making it one of the most adventurous things to do in California!
 The big draw here is the abundance of wildlife, which includes bald eagles, California sea lions, and several species of seal.
 There’s also the unique island fox, a species found nowhere else on earth.

 California’s Craft Distilleries